 One thing most people know about Cambridge is that it has the most astonishing number of world-class, academic experts – in all fields from archaeology to zoology and pretty much everything in between.
 However, not many people realise that you don’t have to be a student at the University to get access to some of this expertise and knowledge.
 Take Literature Cambridge for example with their novel idea for literary buffs.

 Set up in 2015 by Trudi Tate, herself a Fellow of Clare Hall, who teaches Victorian and modern literature, Literature Cambridge launched with a series of summer schools where pupils spend a week immersed in the life and works of their favourite authors.
 Enlisting an impressive roster of luminaries to teach, from ground-breaking Professor Dame Gillian Beer to distinguished art historian Professor Frances Spalding, Trudi’s inaugural summer course on Virginia Woolf in 2016 was a resounding success.
-Two summer courses run every year and attract a wide range of students from home and abroad.
+Two summer courses usually run every year and attract a wide range of students from home and abroad.
+These are due to resume in 2022.